uc-berkeley-w215/fall2020/prior-exams/su20-midterm.md

 > Bonneau et al.'s quest to replace passwords.

->> 11/14 papers identfied Bonneau et al., which was one of the more recently discussed.
+>> 11/14 papers identified Bonneau et al., which was one of the more recently discussed.

 **2.6** *(8 points)*: